LLAW7002

 1.2 Course description

-The seminar will introduce basic issues of (1) research design for small-n cast studies, and (2) methods of qualitative research.
-It provides an overview of the essential features of any explanatory research project, that is, research that seeks to develop causal theory that involves law, as cause or effect.
-The seminar also generates a check-list of common problems to avoid.
+The seminar will introduce basic issues of research design and method for single case studies and small-n comparison.
+It provides an overview of the basic features of any explanatory research project, that is, research that seeks to develop a causal account of law, as cause or effect, or both.
+The seminar also generates a check-list of common problems a student writing a thesis should seek to avoid or to manage.
+Those who are not interested in type of explanation described here will have little use for this course.

 The seminar will be graded Pass/Fail.
-It is expected that students will integrate the seminar into the development of their own original research.
-Full participation is required to pass, which will include (1) writing short discussion papers responding to the required readings, and (2) submitting an analytical literature review, thesis prospectus, or research paper.
+It is expected that students will consider course materials in the development of their own original research and writing.
+Attendance and full participation are required to pass, which includes circulating two short discussion papers responding to the required readings.

 1.3 Course teachers